 International phone numbers: +###-###-###-####

-3. Set it all up per your requirements.
-Based on the above, for the local numbers it would look like so:
+- Set the condition up as per your requirements.
+Based on our demo, the condition for local numbers would look like on the screenshot below:

 Of course if you have any questions or need any assistance we would be happy to assist you with the same.
 All that you would need to do is to let us know about it by creating a new thread or posting a comment here.